Ruskin Colleges

-The Ruskin Colleges were a group of American colleges founded in the early 20th century by the socialist philanthropist Walter Vrooman, the college administrator George McAnelly Miller, and others, in the same spirit as the British Ruskin College, which Vrooman had cofounded.
-A core idea was for students to gain vocational training and earn their way through college by working in a cooperative business associated with the college.
-Ruskin Colleges were founded in Missouri, Illinois, and Florida.
+The Ruskin Colleges were a group of American colleges established in the early 20th century, principally by philology professor George McAnelly Miller, and by socialist philanthropist Walter Vrooman.
+The schools were patterned after Oxford, England's Ruskin Hall, which Vrooman had cofounded.
+A core idea was for students to gain vocational training and pay for their education by working in a cooperative business associated with the college.
+The three Ruskin Colleges were located in Missouri, Illinois, and Florida.

 History

 Trenton, Missouri

-After cofounding Ruskin College in Oxford, England in 1899, the philanthropist Walter Vrooman returned to the United States.
-The following year, he and his wife began working to save the Missouri-based Avalon College together with college president George McAnelly Miller.
-Avalon College was facing financial difficulties following its recent move to Trenton from the small town of Avalon.
-After Vrooman raised an initial $20,000 and donated 1500 acres of land, the college was renamed Ruskin College, making it the first of that name in the United States.
-Associated with the new college were two cooperatives: Multitude Incorporated and the Western Co-Operative Association.
+After cofounding Ruskin Hall in Oxford, England in 1899, Walter Vrooman returned to the United States.
+The next year, he and his wife began working with George McAnelly Miller to save the Missouri-based Avalon College.
+The school was facing financial difficulties following its recent move to Trenton from the small town of Avalon.
+After Vrooman raised an initial $20,000 and donated 1500 acres of land, Avalon College was renamed Ruskin College, making it the first of what was intended to be a series in the U.S. Associated with the new college were two cooperatives: Multitude Incorporated and the Western Co-Operative Association.

-At Ruskin College, students got vocational training and earned part of their tuition by working in the college's woodworking, sewing, canning, and farming businesses.
-Their coursework ranged across art, business, oratory, music, and other subjects.
-There were also correspondence courses in English, journalism, art, architecture, metallurgy, and several kinds of engineering.
+At Ruskin College, students received vocational training and earned part of their tuition by working in the college's woodworking, sewing, canning, and farming businesses.
+Their coursework ranged from business and oratory to art and music.
+There were also correspondence courses in English, journalism, architecture, metallurgy, and several kinds of engineering.
 Faculty included George D. Herron and Frank Parsons, who served as dean of the correspondence course division.
 Unlike its British counterpart, the American Ruskin College was coeducational, as were its successors.

 The college grew to 80 regular students and 200 correspondence students in its first year.
-By 1902, however, despite the fact that Vrooman and his associates had spent several hundred thousand dollars supporting the college, it was in financial difficulties.
-These stemmed from a combination of bad management, poor crop years at the college farm, and resistance from local businesses threatened by competition from the college's cooperatives.
+By 1902, despite the fact that Vrooman and his associates had already spent several hundred thousand dollars supporting the institution, Ruskin College was in financial straits.
+The difficulties stemmed from a combination of bad management, poor crop years at the college farm, and resistance from local businesses threatened by competition from the college's cooperatives.

 Glen Ellyn, Illinois

-In 1903, Miller moved the college to Glen Ellyn, Illinois, a suburb of Chicago, where a real estate developer converted a hotel into the college's main building.
-Miller served as dean, and faculty included the writer May Wood Simons.
+In 1903, Miller moved the college to Glen Ellyn, Illinois, a suburb of Chicago, where author and publisher Thomas E. Hill converted his Hotel Glen Ellyn into the college's main building.
+Miller served as dean, and the faculty included the writer May Wood Simons.
 This second Ruskin College amalgamated with a dozen other colleges, including Chicago Law School, turning itself into Ruskin University.
 The new university's chancellor was J. J. Tobias, who was also chancellor of the law school.
 It attained an enrollment of 2,500 with another 8,000 correspondence students.
-However, the college quickly ran into financial difficulties, and Miller decided that for a socialist college such as he envisioned to survive, it needed to be away from established businesses antagonistic to its cooperative structure, and it needed enough land to thrive as an independent town.
+However, the college quickly had a funding shortfall, and Miller decided that for a socialist college such as he envisioned to survive, it needed to be away from established businesses antagonistic to its cooperative structure, and it needed enough land to thrive as an independent entity.